XanaduAI/thewalrus/docs/code.rst

 * The :mod:`thewalrus.samples` submodule provides access to algorithms to sample from the hafnian or the torontonian of Gaussian quantum states

+* The :mod:`thewalrus.symplectic` submodule provides access to a convenient set of symplectic matrices and utility functions to manipulate them

+* The :mod:`thewalrus.fock_gradients` submodule provides access to the Fock representation of certain continuous-variable gates and their gradients

 * The :mod:`thewalrus.reference` submodule provides access to pure-Python reference implementations of the hafnian, loop hafnian, and torontonian